University of Westminster Accessibility Statement for Legal Advice Clinic

 Feedback and contact information

-If you need information on this website in a different format such as accessible PDF, large print, easy read, audio recording or braille, please visit our digital accessibility contact us page for information on how to request this.
+If you need information on this website in a different format such as accessible PDF, large print, easy read, audio recording or braille, or if you find any problems not listed on this page or think we’re not meeting accessibility requirements, email digitalaccessibility@westminster.ac.uk for information on how to report an accessibility problem and request alternative formats.

 Reporting accessibility problems with this website